 Jeff Finkle Internship with the International Economic Development Council

-Kendra Green, Ohio University’s Voinovich School of Leadership and Public Affairs Master of Public Administration candidate, spent summer 2018 in Washington, D.C., helping to develop resources for economic development professionals through her participation in the Jeffrey A. Finkle Ohio University Economic Development Internship with the International Economic Development Council.
+Kendra Green, Ohio University’s Voinovich School of Leadership and Public Service Master of Public Administration candidate, spent summer 2018 in Washington, D.C., helping to develop resources for economic development professionals through her participation in the Jeffrey A. Finkle Ohio University Economic Development Internship with the International Economic Development Council.
 A generous gift from IEDC funds this annual internship opportunity.

 Marty Wall, Washington, D.C.
 Area Internship in Association Management

-Evi Roberts, master of public administration student at the Voinovich School of Leadership and Public Affairs, recently completed an eight week internship with America’s Essential Hospitals in Washington, D.C.
+Evi Roberts, master of public administration student at the Voinovich School of Leadership and Public Service, recently completed an eight week internship with America’s Essential Hospitals in Washington, D.C.
 This industry trade group represents 275 hospitals, providing assistance with advocacy, policy development, research and education.
 Roberts was placed with the group’s Executive Women’s Leadership Academy, where she helped conduct evaluation research.

 Roberts's internship stipend was provided by the Marty Wall Washington, D.C.
 Area Internship in Association Management.
 Each year, this award goes to one Voinovich School student interning with a nonprofit association in Washington D.C.